joohandrew/se-challenge-payroll/README.md

    - I would a CI/CD pipeline
    - I would add authentication/authorization tokens so API wouldn't get abused
    - I would dockerize the API for simplifying installation process, packaging, distribution, and runtime isolation purposes
-   - I would also want to handle all the csvs that's being uploaded better.
-Right now I am just storing into a folder called static, but maybe if these reports are important and worth keeping, they should be in somewhere secure like Amazon S3
+   - I would also want to handle all the CSV files that's being uploaded differently.
+Right now I am just storing into a folder called static, but if these reports are important and worth keeping, they should be in somewhere secure like Amazon S3.
+If not, I should clear them out after parsing so they don't take up space in our servers.
 3. What compromises did you have to make as a result of the time constraints of this challenge?
    - No error checking on the CSV itself other than checking for file type
    - I didn't handle for cases when different reports having the same log (ie. duplicate logs)